Zekiah Fort (18CH808)

 "Jourdan" (or Jordan).

-The raids the Piscataway were suffering were in part retaliation for their role supporting the
+The raids the Piscataways were suffering were in part retaliation for their role supporting the

 Marylanders in the 1675 siege of the Susquehannock Fort,